vinixdev/shopify-admin-panel/README.md

 * **Interactive Dashboard**: At-a-glance view of key store metrics.
 * **Product Management**: Easily add, edit, and delete products with a form-based interface.
 * **Order Tracking**: View and manage incoming customer orders.

-_Here is a quick look at the product management interface:_

 ---